Going home from hospital

-Your team will ask your permission (consent) before they do a needs assessment.
-They will also ask you if the information can be shared with other healthcare professionals and organisations.
+Your team will ask you if the information you give can be shared with other healthcare professionals and organisations.

-After the needs assessment, your healthcare team will plan for your discharge.
-Your discharge plan may include:
+After the needs assessment, your healthcare team will plan your discharge.
+This is often called a discharge plan.
+It may include:

-- details of the treatment and support you will get when you go home
+- details of the treatment and support you will get from the community healthcare team when you go home

 - names and contact details of who will provide the support

-You can ask the ward staff for a copy of your discharge plan if you have not received it before your discharge.
+You can ask the ward staff for a copy of your discharge plan before you go home.

 Holistic needs assessment

 You may have a holistic needs assessment (HNA) before going home.
-This gives you a chance to think about your concerns and discuss possible solutions.
-It is called ‘holistic’ because the assessment looks at needs or concerns you may have about any area of your life.
-It is not just about looking at the symptoms of the cancer.
+It is called ‘holistic’ because the assessment looks at needs or concerns you may have about an area of your life such as:

 Involving your carers

-Before you leave hospital, you may find it helpful to use our hospital discharge checklist (PDF).
+Before you leave hospital, you may find it useful to use our hospital discharge checklist (PDF).
 You can tick off the things you know have been done.

-Your cancer doctor or specialist nurse will usually give you some advice to follow when you go home.
-The advice will depend on why you went into hospital.
-For example, if you had surgery, they will give you advice on looking after your wound and spotting signs of an infection.
+Your cancer doctor or specialist nurse will usually give you advice to follow before you go home.
+For example, if you had surgery, they will give you advice on looking after your wound and looking out for signs of infection.
 They may also give you advice on activities you should not do, such as lifting or driving.

 Your cancer doctor or specialist nurse will explain the possible side effects if you have had treatments such as:

 It is very important to follow the advice you are given by your hospital team.
-This includes who you should contact (and what number to use) if you are worried or have problems at home.
+This includes who you should contact about any concerns.

 A letter for your GP